© Crown copyright 2021

 The national laboratory network

-Since the start of the pandemic, we have vastly expanded the nation’s testing capacity by establishing the largest network of diagnostic testing facilities in British history, including the public and private sector, NHS Trusts, Public Health England (PHE) laboratories, and not-for-profit organisations.
+Since the start of this global pandemic, we have vastly expanded the nation’s coronavirus (COVID-19) testing capacity by establishing the largest network of diagnostic testing facilities in British history.

 The importance of the national laboratory network

-We have built a vast national laboratory system at incredible speed over the past year and have set up an entirely new nationwide network of testing sites to make sure everyone who needs a test can get one.
+We have built a vast national laboratory system at incredible speed over the past year and have set up an entirely new nationwide network of testing sites to enable widespread access to COVID-19 testing.